What is sexual harassment?

 - at work-related events, meetings or where people are carrying out work-related functions or activities outside of the physical work premises (for example, at a Christmas party, conference, on a work trip or when travelling to work)

-- in online spaces and through technologies and social media platforms where the conduct is in connection with the employment (for example, during remote work or on a work What’s App chat)
+- in online spaces and through technologies and social media platforms (for example, during remote work)

 - between people sharing the same workplace (for example, contractors or people in a co-working space).

 Sexual harassment is not just an individual problem, it is a systemic issue driven by the broader discrimination, disrespect and inequality that women experience in everyday life.